-2.01 Except as otherwise provided by the Revised Charter or laws of the State of Ohio, the functioning and proceedings of Council shall be governed by these Council Rules of Order.
+2.01 Except as otherwise provided by the Revised Charter, the Dublin Codified Ordinances or laws of the State of Ohio, the functioning and proceedings of Council shall be governed by these Council Rules of Order.

 2.02 On matters involving parliamentary procedure not provided for in these Council Rules of Order, the Clerk’s latest revised edition of “Robert’s Rules of Order” shall be referenced by the Mayor as persuasive, rather than binding, and the Mayor’s determination shall be final.

 2.03 The Law Director shall act as parliamentarian and, when applicable, shall interpret “Robert’s Rules of Order” for Council.